-Kung-Fu is an old school 8-bit video game where the main character, named
+Kung-Fu is a 8-bit fighting game where the main character, named

-Oolong, fights against various martial arts masters.
-Yie Ar King-Fu originated
+Oolong, fights against various martial arts masters to win the title of

 that drain into the letters "KO".

-is something that would be used in nearly all future fighting games.
+fundamentals that would later become a staple in future fighting games.

 Inspiration for the first